A Chilling Night in a Haunted Hotel

 We passed by the Crystal Ballroom and could see it had become the family hang out for the evening.
 The big screen above the stage was showing an episode of Ghost Hunters.
 Lights from a disco ball, danced around the room.
 I wish I'd been brave enough to snap a photo of the odd scene.
 But I did greet the family when they looked up.
 There were no invites, but it was tempting to ask, "Do you mind if we sit on your pews and watch with you a while?
 Our room is freezing!"
-Or I could have gone further with stories of the underwear... or thin bedding or no cups in the bathroom.
+Or I could have gone further with a list of complaints... thin bedding... no cups in the bathroom... discarded underwear...
 But we just escaped upstairs.

 We opened the door to Room 14 and a blast of chill nearly knocked us over.
 I begged Don to let me go complain or at least get hot coffee.
 But Don was ready to just crawl under the covers and let morning come.

 I headed for the bathtub and turned on the hot water, hoping to fill the place with warm steam.
 I was too cold to be amused by the bathroom delights.

 I didn't find the head at the base of the toilet, at all comical.
 The mouth spurting water into our sink didn't get a laugh from me either.
 I was just annoyed.